October 18, 2022

-If you make this a regular part of your routine, you’ll pick up issues as soon as they happen.
+Make checks a regular part of your routine so that you notice issues as soon as they happen.
 You don’t want to discover a boiler leak only after your basement floods.
 A leaky boiler can be a sign that yours is reaching the end of its lifespan.
 Make sure all valves are tight and connections secure.

-Air in a hot water system reduces the heat you get and forces your boiler to work harder, consuming more fuel.
+Air in your hot water system reduces the heat you get from your radiators.
+It forces your boiler to work harder and consume more fuel.
 At the beginning of every heating season, walk through your home and open the air bleed valve on each radiator to let the air out.
 Don’t forget to use a bucket to catch the water that comes out once the air escapes.

-Flue vents are vital for removing the products of combustion.
-Blockages can cause gases like carbon monoxide to enter your home, putting your family at risk.
+Flue vents are vital for removing the byproducts of combustion.
+Blockages can cause dangerous carbon monoxide to enter your home, putting your family at risk.
 A clear vent also ensures that your boiler is working at maximum efficiency.

 Boilers need air for the combustion process.
 If there isn’t enough, incomplete combustion will occur, creating increased levels of carbon monoxide.
 Keep your boiler room clear, paying close attention to the area around the boiler itself.
 Follow the manufacturer’s instructions for clearances.

-Your boiler’s flame should be blue.
+Your boiler’s flame should be a clean blue color.
 If it’s yellow or smoky, your burner system is malfunctioning and needs immediate attention.
 Delaying this repair can result in a fire or carbon monoxide poisoning.

-Scale buildup compromises heating performance.
+Scale buildup will compromise your boiler’s heating performance.
 Keep your boiler working at maximum efficiency by keeping it clean.
-Follow the boiler manufacturer’s instructions to flush your boiler annually.
+Follow the manufacturer’s instructions on how to flush your boiler annually.

-The boiler pressure gauge should give a reading that is within the manufacturer’s range.
+Your boiler pressure gauge should give a reading that’s within the manufacturer’s range.
 If it drops too low, your boiler may not be able to function.
 If it is too high, your distribution system can become damaged.
-If you are unsure how to modify your boiler temperature, call a professional.
+If you are unsure how to modify your boiler temperature, our technicians can help.